Psychology Skills Group for Adolescents

 PSGA aims to support young people to learn new ways of coping that can help them to manage distress and difficulties with emotions, and to navigate their relationships more effectively.

-This group is centred on learning a mixture of skills from Dialectal Behavioural Therapy for Adolescents (DBT-A), Group Radical Openness (GRO) and Radically Open Dialectical Behaviour Therapy (RO-DBT).
+This group involves learning a mixture of skills from Dialectal Behavioural Therapy for Adolescents (DBT-A), Group Radical Openness (GRO) and Radically Open Dialectical Behaviour Therapy (RO-DBT).

-We invite parents or caregivers to attend the group alongside their young person to help support them in learning and practising new coping skills.
+We invite parents or caregivers to join young people for part of 18 group sessions to help support them in learning and practising new coping skills.
 Parents or caregivers are also supported in further developing their understanding of the young person’s experience.

 Queries